CiucurDaniel/CarpAssociationWebsite/README.md

 # Problems and or improvements
 - the current version uses Session as a login/logout mechanism a big improvment would be moving this to ASP .NET Identity
+- decide if mackking the controllers (some ) async will speed up the website
 # Status of the project

 The project is at the initial phase.